Funan: Etymology

-Thus, Funan may be an originally Chinese word, and may not be a transcription at all.
-Jacques proposed that use of the name Funan should be abandoned in favour of the names, such as Bhavapura, Aninditapura, Shresthapura and Vyadhapura, which are known from inscriptions to have been used at the time for cities in the region, as opposed to Funan or Zhenla which are unknown in the Old Khmer language.
+As a result, Funan may have been an originally Chinese term rather than a transcription of a local name.
+Jacques therefore proposed abandoning the use of the name Funan in favor of names such as Bhavapura, Aninditapura, Shresthapura, and Vyadhapura, which are attested in inscriptions as contemporary names for cities in the region.
+By contrast, the names Funan and Chenla are not known from Old Khmer sources.